 Indigestion Home Remedies

 Thankfully, you generally shouldn’t need to see a doctor for mild indigestion, which can easily be remedied at home.
-Here are some of the most common home remedies.
+There are plenty of natural ways to deal with indigestion.
+Here are some of the most common home remedies for indigestion.

 A cup of peppermint tea may soothe your upset stomach.
 Studies show that peppermint may activate an anti-pain channel in the colon known as TRPM8.
 Activation of this channel may reduce symptoms of indigestion and bowel hypersensitivity (irritable bowel syndrome).4 Peppermint has also been shown to calm stomach muscles and improve the flow of bile, which helps digest fats.
 However, you should avoid peppermint tea if you are suffering from heartburn or acid reflux as it may worsen symptoms.5